94 pointsby saubeidl7 months ago6 comments

 It's a blatant vulnerability of democratic capitalism.
 I'd like for you to be right, but I live in America.
 I don't know if anything on my desk was made in America; I don't even know if my desk itself was made domestically anymore.
 America isn't a rung on the manufacturing ladder, you could remove us entirely and only stand to increase your margins.

-• dlachausse16 hours ago
+• _mlbt7 months ago

 As an independent developer, I wish the EU would reverse their decision to make me either doxx myself or not have paid apps in the EU App Store.
 Thankfully, right now my only app is free so I can get away with saying that I'm not a trader.